agodwinp/mern-social-network/README.md

 app.listen(PORT, () => console.log(`Server started on port ${PORT}`));
 ```

 Now the app is ready to be deployed.
 First we want to create an app, which we did in the Web dashboard.
-Now we need to add Heroku as a remote repository to the git repo.
+Now we need to add Heroku as a remote repository to the git repo by running this command (can be found within the app/deploy screen too):

+    $ heroku git:remote -a agp-mern-react-app

+Then push to this repo:

+    $ git push heroku

+Then all the files will be uploaded onto this server and the postbuild script will be run too.